smonty93/MAVISIM/docs/sources/astromsim.md

 ---
 Astrometric Calibration Simulator for MAVIS.

+MAVIS will feature an astrometric calibration mask characterise the static distortions present in the MAVIS system.
+This simulator allows one to quantify the performance of that mask for a given distortion field, using the nominal astrometric calibration identification algorithms intended for MAVIS.

-Takes in an astropy-parsed distortion field with the appropriate headers (see below), and performs a simulated astrometric calibration process.
-Allows the evaluation of input, recovered, and residual distortion fields.
+The constructor takes in an astropy-parsed distortion field with the appropriate headers (see below), and performs a simulated astrometric calibration process.
+The public methods allow the evaluation of input, recovered, and residual distortion fields.

 Static distortion file should have at least the following columns:
 ```